 Jaya Ibrahim of Jaya, The Beach House at The Legian Seminyak, Bali

-Designed by renowned Indonesian architect Jaya Ibrahim who created chic, locally inspired interiors and exudes rustic charm through the use of Balinese and Indonesian architecture, natural fiber furniture and indigenous artifacts, all framed by walled tropical gardens.
+It was designed by renowned Indonesian architect Jaya Ibrahim who created chic, locally inspired interiors and exuded rustic charm through the use of Balinese and Indonesian architecture, natural fiber furniture, and indigenous artifacts, all framed by walled tropical gardens.

 Jaya was the son of a Javanese princess and a Sumatran diplomat and spent a lot of his childhood traveling the world with his parents, as well as living with his grandmother, taking in the rich Javanese culture.
 Jaya created and crafted interiors that possess an understated elegance, which thrills the senses.

-The Legian Seminyak was one of Jaya’s defining solo projects, leading him on to design some other well-known hotels including The Chedi Muscat, Oman, The Four Seasons Nam Hai Hoi An, the Aman Summer Palace, Beijing, and the Shiatzy Chen boutiques in Pairs and across Asia.
-When describing his own work, Jaya would explain that his vision can be traced back to historic routes, creating what he called a “Contemporary design with a pedigree”. www.jaya.com
+The Legian Seminyak was one of Jaya’s defining solo projects, leading him on to design some other well-known hotels, including The Chedi Muscat, Oman, The Four Seasons Nam Hai Hoi An, the Aman Summer Palace, Beijing, and the Shiatzy Chen boutiques in Pairs and across Asia.
+When describing his work, Jaya would explain that his vision can be traced back to historic routes, creating what he called a “Contemporary design with a pedigree.” www.jaya.com

 Petr Kolar of ADR, Velaa Private Island, Maldives